 1.1 Ensure that all operable parts are reachable by people of all heights and people sitting in a wheelchair or buggy

-The operable parts include such things as buttons and keypads, input slots for cards or money and dispensers for returned money and cards.
-Users should be able to access all of these from whatever position and orientation they find themselves in naturally when using the telephone.
+The operable parts include such things as buttons and keypads, input slots for cards or money and dispensers for tickets, receipts or returned money.
+Users should be able to access all of these from whatever position and orientation they find themselves in naturally when using the terminal.
 Preferably, this should be a single position which does not require the person to reorientate themself during operation.

 Directions and Techniques